Unit 3 - Practice Quiz

 C. Sum of Squared Errors (Variance reduction)

-D. Gain Ratio
+D. Information Gain

 38 Can Decision Trees typically handle both numerical and categorical data?

-B. No, only categorical.
+B. No, only numerical.

 C. Yes, they can handle both.